45% of worldwide donors are enrolled in a monthly giving program.

 For instance: On Facebook, you can use a video to communicate with your audience as Facebook’s algorithm favors videos over picture and status updates.

 In the same way on Instagram, you can use pictures.
 On Twitter, you can write microblogs to communicate about your program.

-This is also an excellent channel to highlight your monthly giving program.
+Nonprofit websites are also an excellent channel to highlight your monthly giving program.
 You can do this by making a completely new page dedicated to your monthly program.
-After you create the page, a way to bring it more attention/traffic is by making it a pop up or by adding it to the top bar.
+After you create the page, a way to bring it more attention/traffic is by making it a pop-up or by adding it to the top bar.

 Your homepage should also have some details about your program.
 This will make the monthly giving more accessible to potential donors.

 Show the difference they are making:

 Tie every donation amount to results so that your donors or prospects truly understand the impact of their contribution.
 For instance:

 - $15 a month, will feed a child in Bangladesh with food every day for a month